-There are basically two ways of implementing a software development project.
+For many businesses such as start-ups that seeking a solution to quickly release their products into market to effectively test out their ideas and gauge market conditions.
+There are basically two ways of doing so.
 One is making a prototype and the other is making a minimum viable product.
 These two models are suitable for different purposes and suit different types of users.
-Software Development Company and customers should discuss clearly in the initial stage of making a software project for choosing the most suitable approach.
+Software Development Company and their customers should discuss clearly in the initial stage of making a software project for choosing the most suitable approach.
 This would help save a considerable amount of money, resources, and effort.

 Prototype and MVP both address two questions: what the product is and how to implement it.
 They give a clear understanding of a theoretical idea on paper.

 A prototype is a “real” working model of an app used at late stages of the development and testing process.
 As it is a real thing, you could basically touch it, use it, and feel it.
 However, this is not fully a real final product.
 It’s just a model illustrating only major features of the product and stimulating partially the overall functionalities.
 The purpose of this stage is to estimate and enhance the most crucial features.
 More requirements added into this stage would make the prototype more complicated to build and even cost more to finish.

 Benefits of a software development prototype model